thiswasdumb/Software-Engineering-Project/tradetalker/README.md

 - Run the development server with `npm run dev` or `pnpm dev`.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 - The Flask server will be running on [http://127.0.0.1:8080](http://127.0.0.1:8080).

+## Backend development

+- Please make sure to lint all Python code by running the `lint.sh` script before committing.
+This will install `pipenv` and create a pipenv virtual environment where the required packages will be installed and checks will run.

+## Frontend development

+- To install a Node package, run `npm install [package]`.
+Make sure that `pnpm-lock.yaml` is kept up to date by running `pnpm install` after a package installation.
+- Please make sure to lint all JS/TS code by running `npm run lint` before committing.